Eisenmonoxid/S6Patcher/README.md

 - Activates the Development-Mode without Registry-Key.
 - Replaces "Validate Map" with Game Start (Lost Feature).
 - Enables walls and wall gates from all climate zones in all climate zones.
-- Can select and move all entities.
+- Can select and move all entities, even the ones that were previously unavailable in the editor.
 - Can set the Large Address Aware Flag for more usable memory.
 ```